ashagraev/cloud_spanner_api/README.md

-## install golang and prepare the environment
+## 1. Install golang and prepare the environment

 ```
 sudo apt-get update